DataDog/documentation/content/en/tracing/trace_collection/library_config/_index.md

 type: multi-code-lang
 ---

-This page describes configuration options that are supported across all languages.
+This page describes configuration options that behave consistently across all languages.
 To view these common configuration options, see [Common configuration options](#common-configuration-options).

 For configuration options specific to your programming language, choose your language from the options below: